SEO: Four Places to Look for Inbound Links (And Three Sources to Avoid)

 One method for obtaining links is to create search-optimized news releases and distribute them through an online service like PRWeb.
 Another is to work with journalists directly, or hire an agency to help you.
 Announce a new product, get your executives or other subject matter experts quoted, help out a local charity, speak at an industry event—all are great sources of potential media coverage and links.

 - Social media.
-Create business accounts and actively participate on Twitter, LinkedIn, Facebook and Google+.
+Create business accounts and actively participate on social media channels like Twitter, LinkedIn, Facebook and Google+.
 If you’ve got a highly visual product, use Flickr and Pinterest; if you can make video part of the mix, set up a company YouTube channel.

 As the search engines make social signals an increasingly important element in rankings, the links that you create—and that your customers, followers and industry influencers create on your behalf—take on greater importance for SEO.